How to Become a Cardiothoracic Surgeon

 Sources: * U.S. Bureau of Labor Statistics (BLS), **PayScale.com.

 Becoming a board-certified cardiac surgeon entails an extensive training process.
-The first step is completing four years of undergraduate school and fulfilling medical school prerequisites, such as courses in biology, chemistry, math and physics.
-After earning a bachelor's degree, the student must pass the Medical College Admissions Test.
+The first step is completing four years of undergraduate school and fulfilling medical school prerequisites, such as courses in biology, chemistry, math, and physics.
+After earning a bachelor's degree, the student must pass the Medical College Admissions Test (MCAT).

 After medical school, the student must pass the United States Medical Licensing Examination to legally practice medicine in any state.
-The licensed doctor is then required to complete 4-5 years in a general surgery residency followed by at least two years in a cardiac surgery resident or fellowship program.
-The distinctive cardiac training usually develops surgical skills that focus on a particular specialty, such as adult, pediatric or thoracic cardiovascular surgery.
+The licensed doctor is then required to complete four to five years in a general surgery residency followed by at least two years in a cardiac surgery resident or fellowship program.
+The distinctive cardiac training usually develops surgical skills that focus on a particular specialty, such as adult, pediatric, or thoracic cardiovascular surgery.
 Once these requirements have been fulfilled, the candidate is eligible to take a final examination by the American Board of Thoracic Surgery and become board-certified.

 Cardiac Surgeon Career Info

-According to the U.S. Bureau of Labor Statistics (BLS), demand for surgeons and physicians, including cardiac surgeons, is expected to increase 14% from 2014-2024 (www.bls.gov).
+According to the U.S. Bureau of Labor Statistics (BLS), demand for surgeons and physicians, including cardiac surgeons, is expected to increase 13% from 2016-2026 (www.bls.gov).
 The BLS anticipates job growth to be spurred by increases in the elderly population and a continued expansion of services in the healthcare industry.
-Job prospects were projected to be higher for surgeons willing to practice in low-income, rural and other underserved regions.
+Job prospects were projected to be higher for surgeons willing to practice in low-income, rural, and other underserved regions.

 To become a cardiac surgeon, a bachelor's degree, medical school degree, licensure, and a residency in both general surgery and cardiac surgery must all be obtained.
-The median salary for heart surgeons was more than $340,000 in 2016, and jobs for all surgeons and physicians were expected to grow at a faster than average rate through 2024.
+The median salary for heart surgeons was almost $300,000 in 2019, and jobs for all surgeons and physicians were expected to grow at a faster than average rate through 2026.